2.1 Understand the social environment of road transport and the rules governing it

 Vehicles used in the course of driving lessons

-7. vehicles used for non-commercial carriage of passengers or goods, for personal use;
+7. Vehicles used for non-commercial carriage of passengers or goods, for personal use

 Vehicles used for non-commercial carriage